ZaeemYaseen/Hostel_Hub/README.md

 To run this system locally, follow these steps:

 - Clone the repository or download the code.
-- Navigate to the project directory and install the dependencies by running npm install.
+- Navigate to the project directory and install the dependencies (node, express, body-parser, sequelize, mysql2) by running npm install.
-- Create a .env file in the project directory with the following variables:
-- Install mysql using xampp
+- Run the program by comand: nodemon index.jx

 ## Feedback